Board of Directors

 Lori Adcock, Vice-Chair

 Lori Adcock is a retired endocrinologist.
 She held a full time faculty position at Baylor College of Medicine for 14 years where she saw patients, taught medical students, residents, and fellows, and did research.
-She was then in private practice in Midland TX until retiring two years ago.
+She was then in private practice in Midland TX until retiring five years ago.
 For the last thirty years she has been very active in the American Diabetes Association, and held multiple volunteer positions from the local to the national levels.
 Within the ADA she served on and chaired several local and national committees, was President of the Houston Chapter, and the TX Affiliate Board, and was on the National Board of Directors.

 After a career in investment banking in Chicago, Jamie completed an extensive internship program at the Chicago Botanic Garden, after which she was hired full time for the Green Chicago Program and managed 45 inner-city gardens, including high-rise project sites, state aid senior homes, horticulture therapy sites, schools, and shelters.
 After moving to Denver, she worked for several non-profit organizations including a micro-economic project benefitting the homeless, and Grounds for Learning, an on-site school garden program for underserved elementary through high school students.
 Jamie moved to Santa Fe in 2007 where she continued her love of all things botanical by starting Mad Potter Container Gardens.
 She volunteers with the NM Environmental Law Center and loves hiking with her friends and her dog, Chaps, the unofficial mascot of Santa Fe Neighbors.